Socializing Your Puppy

 - Seven to eight weeks: many breeders typically wean and release pups to their new homes at this age.
 This is an ideal time to adopt, as puppies are becoming more independent and are exploring their environment.

 - Eight to ten weeks: Your little guy will likely go through a “fear” period.
-He’ll stick close to you and will frighten easily.
+They’ll stick close to you and will frighten easily.
 Try to limit noise and keep new experiences non-threatening.

 Meeting New Kinds of People

 The world is full of different types of individuals, so it is essential that your pet can relate to others.
-Always reward your animal with treats when he demonstrates desired behavior.
+Always reward your animal with treats when they demonstrate desired behaviors.

-- Once your pet masters “home” visits, try taking him to the park or dog run.
-Let him decide who to meet and for how long.
-You never want to force your pet into a situation where he is fearful.
-(Of course, make sure the person he approaches wants to be greeted.
+- Once your pet masters “home” visits, try taking them to the park or dog run.
+Let them decide who to meet and for how long.
+You never want to force your pet into a situation where they are fearful.
+(Of course, make sure the person they approach wants to be greeted.
 Some people are afraid of dogs – even puppies).

 - It is also important to introduce your puppy to people of different races, ethnic backgrounds, ages and professions as some dogs might develop an aversion to people who don’t look like you and thus seem ‘unusual” to them.

-- Once he begins to enjoy new adults, introduce him to older children for short amounts of time.
+- Once they begin to enjoy new adults, introduce them to older children for short amounts of time.
 Supervise the visit, of course, as kids can play roughly and may scare your pup.
-If you don’t know any children personally, take the pup to a park and he’ll likely draw them in on his own.
+If you don’t know any children personally, take the pup to a park and they’ll likely draw them in on his own.
 (Please note: Even if you don’t have kids in your family, it is imperative to socialize puppies with them.
 If dogs don’t interact with children early in life, they often develop aggressive behavior towards them later.
 Small children who race around and make high-pitched squealing noises can trigger prey instincts in dogs that are not used to them.)

 Getting Along With Other Dogs

 Even puppies that consider themselves to be nearly human will have to learn to get along in the canine community.
-At the very minimum, you’ll come across another dog (or his scent) during your daily walks.
-Thus, he needs to practice doggy speak.
+At the very minimum, you’ll come across another dog (or their scent) during your daily walks.
+Thus, they need to practice doggy speak.